Vietnam swine fever cull surges, 1.7 million pigs dead

 Cuong said it is difficult to contain the outbreak given that the virus remains dormant in the environment for a long time and can spread through complex and varied means.

-Earlier this month, Vietnam said it will mobilise its military and police forces to help combat the outbreak.
+Earlier this month, Vietnam said it will mobilize its military and police forces to help combat the outbreak.